Connect with us

 Many faculty don’t feel that way.
 They are more distrustful of the IHL board due in part to its history of underfunding historically Black universities in Mississippi.

-Kersen said it doesn't that the IHL board is secretive about the it uses to select the presidents.
-He had opposed Hudson's appointment because he wanted the board to conduct a full-fledged national search.
+Kersen said it doesn’t help that the IHL board is secretive about the process it uses to select the presidents.
+He had opposed Hudson’s appointment because he wanted the board to conduct a full-fledged national search.

 “We seem to be in a constant state of confusion about things,” Kersen said.
 “I just hope one day that we can have more determination in our own fate.”